jpgmv1998/reproducible_paper_template/README.md

 * When using R always open RStudio using the .Rproj file (double-click).

 * If you want to use R packages management see this [vignette](https://rstudio.github.io/renv/articles/renv.html) then:
-    * Remember to substitute with your own scripts, move to outside the folder project, or remove all files with prefixes `_example_` and `_template_` before initializing renv management to avoid including unnecessary packages and its dependencies in the project library.
+    * Remember to substitute with your own scripts, move to outside the folder project, or remove all files with prefixes `_example_` and `_template_` before initializing renv management to avoid including unnecessary packages and their dependencies in the project library.
    * Open RProject > execute `install.packages("renv")` if you don't have it yet > execute `renv::init()` > work normally in the project and following the [vignette](https://rstudio.github.io/renv/articles/renv.html) instructions.

 ## Files description

 - `.gitignore`, a text file that tells Git which files/folders should be ignored (not included in the version control system).
-When using GitHUb repositories it is important to be aware of its [size limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) and ignore large files.
-Also, there are other type of files that you should ignore, see more [here](https://henriquesd.medium.com/the-gitignore-file-dc293f6c80fb).
+When using GitHub repositories it is important to be aware of its [size limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) and ignore large files.
+Also, there are other types of files that you should ignore, see more [here](https://henriquesd.medium.com/the-gitignore-file-dc293f6c80fb).
 In this template the default is to ignore some R files including data output, and subfolders in `data` that normally contain large files (`data/raw2clean/datasetName_dataSource/input`; `data/raw2clean/datasetName_dataSource/output`; `data/projectSpecific`).
-Instead of adding these folders patterns in this specific file we add one `.gitignore` file inside each relevant folder.
-In this way we are able to preserve all the folders structure, while avoiding to commit large files.
+Instead of adding these folder patterns in this specific file, we add one `.gitignore` file inside each relevant folder.
+In this way, we are able to preserve all the folders structure, while avoiding to commit large files.

 - `LICENSE`, a file to allow others to reproduce, distribute, or create derivatives works using this project.